Building a High Performance Professional Services Marketing OrganizationTrying to decide the best marketing structure for your firm? You're not alone.

 1. Where exactly is the firm going strategically?

 The very nature of professional services firms, what I call “The BS of PS,” makes it difficult for leaders to make strategic choices.
 As a result, the biggest problem firms wrestle with is the “tyranny of choice.”
-Each line of business sets out growth priorities each year based on a firm mandate or historic precedent.
+Each line of business sets out growth priorities each year based on a firm mandate or historical precedent.
 Often, these priorities are derived from competitors’ forays into new markets, a recent client success that now represents a new “product” or “service,” or an ambitious, wannabe partner applying his/her capabilities in some obscure area to build a book of business.
 Suddenly, the firm is beset with decisions about what to pursue.
-If the tough strategic decisions do not get made, the default is to grow everything.
+If the tough strategic decisions do not get made, the default is to “grow everything.”
 As a result, firms unconsciously create a discombobulated Marketing team running around trying to meet the whims of partners and demanding practice leaders—all with “a top priority.”
-“Grow everything” is not a strategy.”
+“Grow everything” is not a strategy.

-If you doubt what I say, ask your fellow partners to answer a few of these questions about the firm’s strategic direction and growth priorities, and then compare their answers:
+If you doubt what I say, then ask your fellow partners to answer a few of these questions about the firm’s strategic direction and growth priorities, and then compare their answers:

 - What are our top three strategic growth priorities?

 - Where is our growth going to come from?

 - Will growth come from current clients or new clients?

 - Will we emphasize existing services or new services?
 Which ones?

 - Will we focus our efforts on existing markets or new markets?
 Which ones?

 - Will growth come organically or through acquisitions?